Amateur Photographer verdict

 P is for Professional

 In the Leica M11-P, the P gets us not only Content Credentials, but also a whole lot more space for content, in the shape of the same 256GB internal SSD used in the Leica M11 Monochrom.
 This is a significant upgrade from the 64GB SSD in the original M11.
-When the SSD is empty, the camera can’t even show you how many full-sized 60MP images it has room for, as it can handle so many.
+When the SSD is empty, the camera can’t show you how many full-sized 60MP images it has room for – because it can handle so many.
 This really is a handy feature, but before you reach for your wallet, it’s worth taking a second to note that a good quality 256GB SD card can be had for less than £70 these days.

 The Leica M11-P gains this attractive top-plate engraving.
 Credit: Damien Demolder